 PLACEMENT WITHIN THE CANSKATE PROGRAM:

 My child has previous experience in another program.
-How will he/she be placed in the CANSkate program?
+How will they be placed in the CANSkate program?

 Do I have to buy the skates and helmet or are they available for rent?

-All participants must provide their own equipment: CSA approved hockey helmet (for all Port Coquitlam Skating Club members until completion of CANSkate Stage 5), skates (figure skates or hockey skates), warm clothing, and gloves.
+All participants must provide their own equipment: CSA approved hockey helmet (for all Port Coquitlam Skating Club members until completion of CANSkate Stage 5), skates (figure skates or hockey skates), warm clothing, and gloves or mittens.

 Does my skater need a helmet if they can already skate?